An Information Booklet On Kildare Covid 19 Community Response Forum Will Be Sent To All Households.

-An information booklet on the Kildare Covid-19 Community Response Forum is to be sent to every houshold on the county.
+An information booklet on the Kildare Covid-19 Community Response Forum is to be sent to every household on the county.

 This forum is a group of 19 organisations, including Kildare County Council, Gardai, the HSE, County Kildare Chamber & Tusla.